Aliases for EIF4EBP2 Gene

 EIF4EBP2 (Eukaryotic Translation Initiation Factor 4E Binding Protein 2) is a Protein Coding gene.
-Among its related pathways are Translation Factors and Translational Control.
+Diseases associated with EIF4EBP2 include Autism.
+Among its related pathways are Longevity regulating pathway and Beta-Adrenergic Signaling.
 Gene Ontology (GO) annotations related to this gene include translation repressor activity and eukaryotic initiation factor 4E binding.
 An important paralog of this gene is EIF4EBP1.

 Repressor of translation initiation involved in synaptic plasticity, learning and memory formation (By similarity).
 Regulates EIF4E activity by preventing its assembly into the eIF4F complex: hypophosphorylated form of EIF4EBP2 competes with EIF4G1/EIF4G3 and strongly binds to EIF4E, leading to repress translation.
 In contrast, hyperphosphorylated form dissociates from EIF4E, allowing interaction between EIF4G1/EIF4G3 and EIF4E, leading to initiation of translation (PubMed:25533957).
 EIF4EBP2 is enriched in brain and acts as a regulator of synapse activity and neuronal stem cell renewal via its ability to repress translation initiation (By similarity).
 Mediates the regulation of protein translation by hormones, growth factors and other stimuli that signal through the MAP kinase and mTORC1 pathways (By similarity).